Navigate Beyond The Tracks With Things We Bet You Didn't Know About Delhi's Lifeline AKA Delhi Metro

 Picture Credits: officialdmrc

-Saree, a popularly draped outfit by Indian women, might get stuck on the corners while using escalators.
+Saree or sari, a popularly draped outfit by Indian women, is bound to get stuck on the corners of the escalators.
 To limit such accidents, the escalators have a sari guard feature on both sides.
 Isn’t that just cool and pensive?

 7. The Highest Point Of Delhi Metro Is 23.6 Meters